ollielaw/moviegram-server/README.md

 ### Features

-- User login / authentification / account creation
+- User login / authentication / account creation
-- Media feed comprised of movie reviews shared by other users they follow
+- Media feed comprised of movie reviews
 - Ability to comment on and like other users' posts
 - Post / Review creation and sharing
-- Profile customization (avatar, bio, username, favorite movies, etc.)
-- Access to movie details pages through search (with filtering options)
+- Access to movie details pages through search
-- Access to other user profiles through search (with filtering options)
+- Access to other user profiles through search
 - Ability to give a movie a rating without creating a post
 - Ability to recommend a movie to another user directly (messaging functionality) (nice to have)